 Unfortunately, in its current state released in Scala 2.10.0, reflection is not thread safe.
 There’s a JIRA issue SI-6240, which can be used to track our progress and to look up technical details, and here’s a concise summary of the state of the art.

-Currently we know about two kinds of races associated with reflection.
-First of all, reflection initialization (the code that is called when
+Currently, we know about two kinds of races associated with reflection.
+First of all, reflection initialization (the code that is called

 java.lang.NullPointerException: at s.r.i.Types$TypeRef.computeHashCode(Types.scala:2332) at s.r.i.Types$UniqueType.<init>(Types.scala:1274) at s.r.i.Types$TypeRef.<init>(Types.scala:2315) at s.r.i.Types$NoArgsTypeRef.<init>(Types.scala:2107) at s.r.i.Types$ModuleTypeRef.<init>(Types.scala:2078) at s.r.i.Types$PackageTypeRef.<init>(Types.scala:2095) at s.r.i.Types$TypeRef$.apply(Types.scala:2516) at s.r.i.Types$class.typeRef(Types.scala:3577) at s.r.i.SymbolTable.typeRef(SymbolTable.scala:13) at s.r.i.Symbols$TypeSymbol.newTypeRef(Symbols.scala:2754)

 Good news is that compile-time reflection (the one exposed to macros via

 scala.reflect.macros.Context) is much less susceptible to

 threading problems than runtime reflection (the one exposed via

 scala.reflect.runtime.universe).
 The first reason is that by the time

 macros get chance to run, compile-time reflective universe are already initialized, which rules our the race condition #1.
 The second reason